4d/docs/docs/Extensions/develop-components.md

 By default, all the code of a matrix project installed as a component is potentially visible from the host project.
 In particular:

 - The shared project methods are found on the Methods Page of the Explorer and can be called in the methods of the host project.
 Their contents can be selected and copied in the preview area of the Explorer.
 They can also be viewed in the debugger.
-However, it's not possible to open them in the Method editor or modify them.
+However, it's not possible to open them in the Code Editor or modify them.
 - The other project methods of the matrix project do not appear in the Explorer but they too can be viewed in the debugger of the host project.
 - The non-hidden classes and functions can be viewed in the debugger [if a namespace is declared](#declaring-the-component-namespace).